 Click on the links below to see what our office has currently scheduled:

 AlcoholEdu® an online alcohol education program designed for all students, including non-drinkers, light to moderate drinkers, and frequent heavy drinkers, to receive relevant content, confidential personalized feedback and practical strategies that are appropriate for the needs of students.

 The Rice Ally Program is a student, faculty, and staff educational program.
 The Ally Program goals are to raise awareness about the ways homophobia and heterosexism impact everyone, and to teach skills in being an Ally to the lesbian, gay, bisexual, transgender and questioning community.

 The Caregiving Program is a peer lead, volunteer organization whose goal is to promote safety and accountabiity at registered public parties.

 Attending the server/host training is the first step to becoming a certified server/host at events.

 The Wellbeing and Counseling Center and the Office of Sexual Violence Prevention and Title IX Support also offers more workshops on various topics such as these:

-If you would like to schedule any of these trainings for your group, please call our office at 713-348-3311.
+If you would like to schedule any of these trainings for your group, please fill out the Wellbeing Program Request Form or call our office at 713-348-3311.